Summary

 Extend

-Move to slide 16.
-Place students into groups of three or fewer.
-Give each group a copy of the attached CER Handout.
-Invite each group to complete the handout with the Claim.
-Evidence, Reasoning (CER) strategy using the following prompt: “What is the relationship between the animals?
-Base your claim on what you see in the x-rays.”
-Allow students time to answer this prompt with their groups.
-Then, ask for volunteers to share their CER with the class for discussion.
+Display slide 18.
+Organize students into groups of three or less and give each group one copy of the attached CER handout.
+Invite each group to respond to the prompt, “What is the relationship between the animals?
+Base your claim on what you see in the x-rays,” using the Claim, Evidence, Reasoning (CER) strategy.
+Have groups work together to complete the handout.

 Evaluate